How To Use NBA DFS Projections To Build Better Lineups

 The projections feed the Sims, and the Sims handle the parts that are hard to do by hand:

 - Ownership Projections And Leverage.
 In a large-field GPP your score matters relative to the field.
-If a value play is projected at 30% owned, roughly one in three lineups already has him, so he does little to separate you.
+If a value play is projected at 30% owned, just under a third of lineups already have him, so he does little to separate you.
 The Sims fold ownership in so you can get over the field on a lower-owned player with a comparable ceiling.
-Leverage like that is the edge the Sims are built to expose, and it is what the tool surfaces automatically once you feed it tonight's slate.
+Leverage like that is the edge the Sims are built to expose, and it is what the tool surfaces automatically once you feed it the slate.
+Our guide to NBA DFS ownership projections shows how to turn those percentages into real leverage.

 - Correlation And Stacking.
 NBA lineups win when you pair players whose production rises together, like a point guard and the big man he throws lobs to.
-The Sims and the Top Stacks view build that correlation in rather than leaving you to guess, and our NBA DFS Sims vs optimizers breakdown shows why simulating the whole field beats a single optimized lineup.
+The Sims and the Top Stacks view build that correlation in rather than leaving you to guess.
+Our NBA DFS stacking strategy covers which pairings actually correlate, and the NBA DFS Sims vs optimizers breakdown shows why simulating the whole field beats a single optimized lineup.

 - Cash Versus GPP.
 Cash games (double-ups and 50/50s) want your highest-floor lineup built straight off the projections, because you only need to beat about half the field.
 The simulated tournament pool, leverage, and stacking are GPP concepts.
 Never fire the same lineup into both.
 Our NBA DFS leverage guide goes deeper on the tournament side.